graphql/graphql-wg/rfcs/SemanticNullability.md

 Discussion: https://github.com/graphql/graphql-wg/discussions/1700

-This proposal introduces a directive that can be added to fields to indicate that they should propagate errors.
+This proposal changes the `!` symbol and the `NON_NULL` introspection kind both to mean "semantic non null" (allowing for `null` on error).
+It introduces the `@propagateError` directive that can be added to fields to indicate that they should propagate errors in order to provide backwards compatibility with existing deployed clients.

 ```graphql
  type Person {